Art Deco Festival beginner’s guide: Five things to try in Napier this weekend

 Chat to a sailor

-The Navy are in town for Art Deco Festival commemorating their role in the 1931 Napier earthquake.
+The Navy is in town for Art Deco Festival commemorating its role in the 1931 Napier earthquake.

 The Veronica Bell Ceremony is a special event being held on Sunday at noon at the Veronica Sun Bay, which will feature members of the Royal NZ Navy.